vimmis/CMPE277-IOSweatherAPP/README.md

 For pods to work:
 1. sudo gem install cocoapods
-2. cd <Path to Project folder where podfile exists >
+2. cd 'Path to Project folder where podfile exists'
 3. pod install